You’re a Grown-Ass Woman. Stop Hiding the Delivery Boxes.

 Editor’s Note: Off-Script—the why, what, and oh sh*t moments behind this article.

-I’ve designed nuclear submarines as a naval architect.
-I’ve shaped global brands at Disney and Nestlé.
+I’ve designed naval submarines.
+I shaped global brands at Disney and Nestlé.
 I was a professional high-stakes poker player in Russia.
+I’ve walked into rooms most people don’t get invited into and held my own.

-And I still told my daughter to intercept the FedEx guy before her dad saw the box.
+And I texted my daughter to grab my package off the porch before her father saw it.

-He wouldn’t have cared.
-Wouldn’t have questioned it.
+He wouldn’t have cared or questioned it.
 Probably wouldn’t have noticed unless it was furniture or lingerie (for me, not him).

 Here’s what made us stop and look harder: In a huge number of modern partnerships, the husband doesn’t actually care.
 Not secretly.
 Not quietly.
 Not “deep down.”